MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 ###### BluetoothLEAudio_StreamConnectionHandles

-This property shall be set by the Bluetooth LE audio profile to inform the audio driver of the list of BIS or CIS handles created for a BIG or CIG.
+This property shall be set by the Bluetooth LE Audio profile to inform the audio driver of the list of BIS or CIS handles created for a BIG or CIG.
 The order of the handles matches the order returned by the Bluetooth controller to the HCI command LE_Set_CIG_Parameters or the HCI event LE_Create_BIG_Complete.
 The structure of the value is the following:

 | Field | Size | Octet |
 |---|---|---|
 | Connection Handle Count | 1 | 0 |
 | Connection Handle[i] | 2 | 1-n |

-##### Bluetooth LE audio KS properties
+##### Bluetooth LE Audio KS properties

-KS Properties allows the IHV ACX audio driver to set or update audio stream settings after the stream is created.
+KS properties allows the IHV ACX audio driver to set or update audio stream settings after the stream is created.
 This is useful for audio drivers to set configuration settings based on properties set by the Bluetooth profile circuit in the create stream procedure.

-###### Definitions
+###### KS property definitions

 ```cpp
 #define STATIC_KSPROPSETID_BtLeAudio\